 What is the best length of time to join the project for?

-You can stay from a minimum time of three weeks.
+You can stay from a minimum time of two weeks.
 As a general rule, the longer you can stay the more you will get out of the project; all of the work is dependent on what is happening at the orphanage at the time.